imjoy-team/imjoy-core/docs/api.md

 ### api.export

 Exports funcstions defined by the plugin as `Plugin API`.
+Every imjoy plugin should export its plugin api functions, except when `passive` key under `<config>` is set to `true`.

 `Plugin API` can be exported as a plugin class or an object/dictionary contains all the api functions: